Standards

 A smart contract is not a contract under the classical legal definition, but a program that executes itself according to the logic defined by its source code and by its input arguments.
 For example, smart contracts allow their issuer to create ("mint") new tokens, destroy ("burn") existing tokens, and can automatically enforce transfer restrictions or execute corporate actions.

 This reference implementation is available as open-source code on GitHub.
-The code can be used in its original or modified form by anyone, without requiring permission from CMTA, being distributed under a permissive license.
+The code can be used in its original or modified form by anyone, without requiring permission from CMTA.

 CMTAT is blockchain agnostic, meaning that it is not tied to a particular blockchain: the CMTAT framework is a definition of a set of functionalities that a token can implement.
-Reference implementations currently exist for Ethereum and Tezos.
+Reference implementations currently exist in Solidity for EVM chains such as Ethereum, in SmartPy for Tezos and as a privacy-preserving implementation of CMTAT in Noir (Aztec network DSL).

 The CMTAT is blockchain agnostic and the CMTA welcomes the development of implementations on different blockchains, increasing the choice for companies looking to tokenize their securities.
 The CMTA is currently aware of the following implementations of the CMTAT: